Aurele-B/Cellects/doc/first-analysis/video-tracking.md

 video detection (optional).
 - *Prevent fast growth near periphery*: when arena's border (typically petri dishes) may be wrongly detected as specimen (optional).
+!!! note
-NB: Once Post processing works, the user can click “*Done*” to *Step 2: Tune fading and advanced parameters to improve Post processing*, and then *Run All* arenas.
+ Once Post processing works, the user can click “*Done*” to *Step 2: Tune fading and advanced parameters to improve Post processing*, and then *Run All* arenas.

 <!-- END_Post_processing -->